CrossTheRoadElec/Phoenix5-Documentation/source/ch08a_BringUpCANivore.rst

 CANivore API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the constructors of CANivore-compatible CAN devices, there is an optional string parameter to set the device object's CAN bus.
+In the constructors for CANivore-compatible CAN devices, there is an optional string parameter to set the device's CAN bus.
 This string can be either the name of the CANivore or the CANivore's serial number.

 .. note:: On the roboRIO, if no CAN bus string is passed into the constructor, or the CAN bus string is empty, the device will use the roboRIO native CAN bus.